isovector/sandymaguire.me/wip/2017-10-10-how-to-fall-in-love-with-rap.markdown

 ### LIGHT AND FUN

+Hip-hop music that will put a smile on your face, be it for its silly rhyme schemes, fun subject matter, or ridiculous imagery.

 * [Atmosphere - Besos](https://open.spotify.com/track/6EtM5tNa0XoroLGhvXgs5R)
 * [Danny Brown - Adderall Admiral](https://open.spotify.com/track/2dHTQP3IWIuOD6C1uhwGRD)
 * [Del The Funky Homosapien - If You Must](https://open.spotify.com/track/4QdtxZiSFl0GYrXWOHc3y8)